kyclark/bioinformatics_primer/ch05-python-strings-lists-tuples/python-strings-lists-tuples.md

 for word in open(file).read().lower().split():
 ````

 This will call `read` on the opened file handle to bring the entire file contents into memory, lowercase, and `split` into words.
-The first way is probably more efficient with memory, but you will likely see files being read.
-Another common idiom to read all the lines of a file (and remove the newlines!) is:
+The first way is probably more efficient with memory, but you will likely see files being read in this way.
+Another common idiom to read all the lines of a file while removing the newlines is:

 ````
 all_lines = open(file).read().splitlines()